x

 OBJECTIVES

 The LIFE Natura@night project aims to intervene on public illumination systems to benefit wildlife in three different archipelagos (Madeira, Azores, and the Canary Islands).
 Using seabirds as flagship species, and integrating other groups such as bats and nocturnal insects, guarantees an ecosystem-based approach.
 The project team will apply the best available knowledge to mitigate artificial light at night (ALAN) impacts on endangered fauna in Macaronesia.
 The project intends to undertake a crucial step to achieve sustainability through the implementation of a biodiversity-friendly lighting system, and a definition of a legal framework that benefits biodiversity and local communities.
+The project will also use citizen science, mobilize volunteers in various actions and have extensive public awareness activities.

 RESULTS